 |The Verdict: Your dog can eat oranges and enjoy some benefits, too!|

-Can You Give Dogs All Citrus Fruit?
+Can You Give Dogs Any Citrus Fruit?

-Can dogs eat tangerines (mandarin oranges, mandarins)?
+Can Dogs Eat Tangerines (mandarin oranges, mandarins)?

 Forbidden fruit might be the sweetest, but when it comes to dogs, it’s best not to risk it.
 Fortunately, oranges are on the list of fruit that’s safe for dogs, so rewarding your dog with a few bites should not cause trouble.
 Still, be careful with how much you give and be cautious regarding a potential stomach irritation.

 Rich in nutrients and with an irresistible taste, oranges can be a healthy treat for your four-legged friend’s sweet tooth!